alyoshark/resourcex/README.md

 ## Change Log

+- 0.1.2: Fix `NaiveResource` null returning bug (also the undocumented middleware API)
 - 0.1.1: Allow empty `actions` as pure, unmutatable global variable
 - 0.1.0: Major rewrite to return `Resource` as `Subject` directly, and provide separate operators
 - 0.0.1 ~ 0.0.9: Pilot versions with `$` as exposed `Subject` and no access to current state; not recommended anymore